Utah Authors for Children and Young Adults

 Hard-working Fanny hopes her fairy godmother will make her dreams come true.

-A grandmother tells all the things she thought about before her grandchild was born.
+A grandmother shares all the things she thought about before her grandchild was born.

 Miracles happen when Marly and her family move from the big city to a farmhouse on Maple Hill.